-Al-Sayegh was right to this extent: in the West, particularly among Jews who had prospered, Zionism was mistrusted and misunderstood.
+So Al-Sayegh was night to this exterf; in the West, particularly among Jews who had prospered, Zionism was mistrusted and misunderstood.
 He was wrong when he implied that there is today any major division of feeling among Jews over Zionism.
-Beginning when Great Britain closed the doors to Palestine in the 1930's and ending when the Allied armies opened the gates of the death camps in 1945, a series of incredibly bitter lessons transformed nearly all Jews into Zionists.
-Heszi's analysis made in the 1890's proved out tragically in the 1930's and 40's.
-World War II taught Jews two unforgettable lessons.
-First, not to depend on good will.
+Beginning when Great Eritain closed the doors to Palestine in the 1930's and ending when the Allied armies opened the gates of the death camps in 1945, a series of incredibly bitter lessons transformed nearly all Jews into Zionists.
+Herzl's analysis made in the 1990's proved out tragically in the 1930's and 40's.
+Jews emerged from World War II having learned two lessons.
+First, not to trust the good will of the West.
 Great Britain had closed the doors to Palestine precisely when Jews most desperately needed to find a haven.
-The United States had not opened its doors during the decade when Hitler's refugees needed a place of refuge.
-Second, that anti-semitism had the power to turn ordinary people into efficient burchers of Jews.
-I cannot put out of mind Hannah Arendt's phrase describing the activity of Eichmann, "the banality of evil."
+The United States hed not opened its doors during the decade when Hitler's refugees needed a place of refuge.
+Second, that anti-semitism had the power to turn ordinary people into efficient butchers of Jews.
+I cannot put out of mind

+Hannah Arendt's phrase describing the activity of Eichmann, "the banality of evil."
 These two lessons, hard-learned by many Jews, turned all who cared about Judaism into Zionists committed to the renewal of the Jewish creative spirit, to the intensification of Jewish life, to Jewish learning and programs of identity, and to the survival of Jewish people.

-- I lived for several months in Israel and Zionism is for me, all that you have said and a much needed proof of what is possible in our world.
+- I lived for several months in Israel and Zionism is for me, all that you have said and simple pride.
+I marveled at the reclamation of wasted earth by irrigation and sweat and this attempt to create a cooperative and non-competitive society.
+I saw a medieval backwater transformed into a vibrant modern state.
+It was more than national pride.
+It was also a sense that Israel was a symbol of what is possible in our world.
 If our people, the castouts of Europe, could take an unwanted place and turn it green and build on it a graceful civilization, then what was not possible for the world given will and determination?